finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

     const matchScores = [];

     //score appD records based on the match of their URL to the input URL
-    // if any component of the appD record URL is missing from input URL, score 0
+    // if any component of the appD record URL is missing from input URL,
-    // otherwise count the number of input elements matched appDRecords.map((record) => {
+    // score 0 otherwise count the number of input elements matched. appDRecords.map((record) => {
         //record must contain a URL
         if (!record.details?.url) { return; }